Wildlander-mod/Support/Docs/FAQ.md

 ## How do I re-enable menus pausing?

 SkyrimSouls.ini controls which functions pause the game.
 You can edit the INI file from Mod Organiser.
-Right click the `Ultimate Skyrim 4.0.6 hf2` or  `Ultimate Skyrim 4.0.7 ore files` mod in the left pane -> Information -> ini files tab.
+Right click the `Ultimate Skyrim 4.0.6 hf2`, `Ultimate Skyrim 4.0.7 core files` or  `Ultimate Skyrim 4.1.0 core files` mod in the left pane -> Information -> ini files tab.

 ---